- About Us

 The Texas Alcoholic Beverage Commission is an Equal Opportunity Employer.
 The Texas Alcoholic Beverage Commission does not discriminate on the basis of race, color, national origin, sex, religion, age or disability in employment or the provision of services.
 Complaints alleging discrimination by the Texas Alcoholic Beverage Commission or an employee of the Texas Alcoholic Beverage Commission on the provision of services can be filed by:

 If a completed renewal application and all required fees have been filed with the agency prior to the expiration date of the permit or license, the permit holder may operate, under the expired permit or license, until the renewal application is denied or issued.
+Many types of licenses and permits may be renewed on-line.

 We value your comments and will use them to measure our performance and improve our service.
 Communication of information and ideas provides an understanding and shared commitment toward achieving common goals.